elliottbache/tls_connection_coding_challenge/README.md

 ## Execution / Usage

 This program was developed with Python 3.11.14.
+It is intended for use in Linux, and some of the security checks are not available in Windows (such as checking that the POW benchmark binary file launched with subprocess.run is not world writable).

 To run TLS connection coding challenge, fire up a terminal window and run the following command in the "src" folder:
 ```sh
 $ python server.py
 ```